vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 patraka in equal quantities; HV I. 44.
 Trisprśā-one of the 8 kinds of Dyādaśīs when Ekādaśī exists

-for a short time at arunodaya, then follows dvādasi and towards the end of that day before the next morning there
+for a short time at arunodaya, then follows dvādaśī and towards the end of that day before the next morning there

 is trayodasī, that is trisprśā (HK 261).
 Vide Pad.
 VI.
 35. Trivikrama-trirūtravrata,begin on 9th of Mārg. śu.; every